FAQ

 When is it, and for how long?

-The program will run for 8 weeks in June/July/August.
+The summer school will run for 8 weeks in June/July/August.
 For exact dates, see the home page.

 What is it?

-This programme is designed to offer students from diverse backgrounds an opportunity to undertake a research project at a world leading university.
+This summer school is designed to introduce students from diverse backgrounds to state-of-the-art, advanced research practices in modern astrophysics.
+You will follow lectures and complete a training research project at our world leading research institute.

 Where does ASPIRE take place?

-The program takes place in Amsterdam, the Netherlands, at the Anton Pannekoek Institute (API) for Astronomy at the University of Amsterdam.
+The summer school takes place in Amsterdam, the Netherlands, at the Anton Pannekoek Institute (API) for Astronomy at the University of Amsterdam.

 Do I need to attend the entire 8 weeks?

 Yes.
-Students should plan to be available for the full period of the programme.
+Students should plan to be available for the full period of the summer school.

 See the full list here.

-Do you accept more than one student for a given project?
+Do you accept more than one student for a given topic?

-No. Each project is for one student only, with the exception of the project in the ASTROFLASH group (2 students).
+No. Each topics is for one student only, with the exception of the project in the ASTROFLASH group (2 students).

 What do I get from this?

-You’ll be able to do research at a world leading university and along side top academics in astronomy.
-You’ll be doing research at the very edge of our understanding of the Universe and will get a greater understanding of what it is like to do research.
-During the project you’ll learn valuable research and astrophysics skills, as well as gain a mentor in the way.
+You’ll be learning about the state-of-the art of advanced astrophysical practices, lectured and mentored by top academics in astronomy at a world-leading institute.
+You’ll learn how research works at the very edge of our understanding of the Universe and will get a greater understanding of what it is like to do research youself.
+During the summer school, you’ll learn valuable research and astrophysics skills, as well as gain a mentor in the way.

 Do I need to live in a specific country / have a specific nationality to apply?